Aldiwildan77/rust-updater/README.md

 This repository is for update notifications from the rust game which helps server admins to get official game updates

+## Game Plugin
+To make this API works, please install this [Rust Plugin](https://github.com/Psystec/RUST-Update-Notice) into your Rust server.

 ## How to build
 ### Native build:
 1. Please check your current OS and Architecture, run `go env`.